schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2023-02-26-EmpathicLeadershipClass.md

 <br>
 ## What you Get
+* 2 x 3h workshop
+* 4 x 30 min personal coaching
+* 4 x audio inspiration for empathic leadership
-* 6 training sessions
+* Workbook
 * Personality and leadership development
-* Moderated online community with inspiration twice per week
+* Moderated online community with inspirations
 * More empathy and success for business and private life
 * New tools for your leadership toolbox